Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: Background

 From \cite{fomin-zel}, we know that the minimal size of a total positivity test is $n^2$, and by Theorem 9 of \cite{fomin-zel}, the following is a total positivity test. \begin{definition} The \emph{initial minors test} is the positivity test consisting of all $n^2$ initial minors. \end{definition} Double wiring diagrams give us a combinatorial interpretation of total positivity tests of minimal size where all the expressions in the test are minors.
 We start by recalling the appropriate definitions from \cite{fomin-zel}. \begin{definition} A \emph{wiring diagram} consists of a family of $n$ piecewise straight lines, all of the same color, such that each line intersects every other line exactly once.
 A \emph{double wiring diagram} is two wiring diagrams of different colors which are overlaid.
-We will color our diagrams red and blue, and number the lines such that the left endpoints of the red lines are in decreasing order, and the left endpoints of the blue lines are in increasing order.
-Each diagram has $n^2$ \emph{chambers}.
-A chamber is \emph{bounded} if it is enclosed entirely by wires, and is called \emph{unbounded} otherwise. \end{definition} We can label a chamber by the tuple $(r,b)$, where $r$ is the subset of $[n]$ indexing all red strings passing below the chamber, and $b$ is subset of $[n]$ indexing all blue strings passing below the chamber. \begin{example} Figure~\ref{fig:lex-min-dwd-3} gives double wiring diagram with the chambers labeled appropriately.
+We will color our diagrams red and blue, and number the lines such that when reading from bottom to top, the left endpoints of the red lines are in decreasing order, and the left endpoints of the blue lines are in increasing order.
+We also draw the red wires as thin and the blue wires as thick for ease of reading black and white copies.
+Each diagram has $n^2$ \emph{chambers}, see Figure~\ref{fig:lex-min-dwd-3}.
+A chamber is \emph{bounded} if it is enclosed entirely by wires, and is called \emph{unbounded} otherwise. \end{definition} We can label a chamber by the tuple $(r,b)$, where $r$ is the subset of $[n]$ indexing all red strings passing below the chamber, and $b$ is the subset of $[n]$ indexing all blue strings passing below the chamber. \begin{example} Figure~\ref{fig:lex-min-dwd-3} gives double wiring diagram with the chambers labeled appropriately.

 \end{example} We can associate each chamber with the minor of the corresponding submatrix $\left| X_{r,b} \right|$.
 With this correspondence, every double wiring diagram gives a total positivity test (Theorem 16 of \cite{fomin-zel}).